-Earlier this month, I had the pleasure of being invited to a special open house at Drumore Hill on Harmony.
+Earlier this month, I had the pleasure of being invited to a special open house at Drumore Mill.
 Located at 1658 Harmony Ridge Rd, Drumore, PA 17518 in Drumore Township along the banks of the Fishing Creek, the Drumore Mill is a beautiful 30-acre property nestled among the hills of southern Lancaster County.

 The pre-Civil War era estate contains a grist mill, cooper shop, farmhouse, and bank barn.
 Not to mention, it was allegedly a stop on the underground railroad and a former Civil War lookout.

 Unraveling the history of old properties, like the Drumore Mill, can be a real challenge.
 It’s a blend of an oversized onion and a choose your own adventure novel.
 There are so many layers to peel back with some turning into dead ends.
 Nevertheless, here’s what I discovered.